isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

    $ ./b2 --without-python
    $ sudo ./b2 install

-Note that the b2 script may optionally take extra parameters; one of them specifies the destination path where the sources are to be compiled.
+Note that the ``b2`` script may optionally take extra parameters; one of them specifies the destination path where the sources are to be compiled.

-Alternatively, some systems provide newer boost packages.
+Alternatively, some systems provide newer Boost packages.
 For example, CentOS 7 provides ``boost169-devel``.
-If you install it with ``yum install boost169-devel``, you will need to point Kea to it with:
+If it is installed with ``yum install boost169-devel``, Kea must be pointed to it with:

 .. code-block:: console